hemanth8010/aws-datasync-deploy-agent-azure/README.md

 If you would like to deploy the DataSync VM in a new VNET:

-`sudo bash datasync.sh -o new -l eastus -r aws-datasync-rg -v datasync-vm`
+`sudo bash datasync.sh -d new_vnet -l eastus -r aws-datasync-rg -v datasync-vm`

 If you would like to deploy the DataSync VM in an existing VNET:

-`sudo bash datasync.sh -o existing -l eastus -r aws-datasync-rg -v datasync-vm -g existing-vnet-rg -n existing-vnet -s existing-subnet`
+`sudo bash datasync.sh -d existing_vnet -l eastus -r aws-datasync-rg -v datasync-vm -g existing-vnet-rg -n existing-vnet -s existing-subnet`

 ## Deployment Steps